Crawl Budget Optimization: Make Every Bot Visit Count

 3. Fix Crawl Errors

 Monitor Google Search Console for crawl errors.
+HTTP semantics for bots—including soft 404s—are covered in HTTP status codes for bots.
 Every failed crawl wastes budget:

 • 404 errors on linked pages